-The map is hand colored by counties, and shows roads, railroads, towns, villages, post offices, canals, rivers, lakes, stations and a host of other details.
-Decorative border.
+First edition of this marvelous highly detailed map of Alabama.
+The map is hand colored by counties, and shows towns, rivers, railroads, common roads, canals, Villages, post offices, and a host of other details.
+From Colton's General Atlas of the World, first published in 1856.

 G. W. & C. B. Colton was a prominent family firm of mapmakers who were leaders in the American map trade in the nineteenth century.
 Its founder, Joseph Hutchins Colton (1800-1893), was a Massachusetts native.
 Colton did not start in the map trade; rather, he worked in a general store from 1816 to 1829 and then as a night clerk at the United States Post Office in Hartford, Connecticut.
 By 1830, he was in New York City, where he set up his publishing business a year later.